 For the past decade or so, the topic of natural wine has flared up intense debates among wine enthusiasts around the world.
 Advocates are happy to sip wine that contains little to no additives and comes from a chemical-free farm.
-Real stuff, they say, that people happily drank away for centuries before the wine industry started to overprocess and manipulate wine with chemicals (the lack of fining and filtering makes natural wines hazy with those sediments at the bottom of the glass, a collection of dead yeast and tartaric acid crystals).
+Real stuff, they say, that people happily drank away for centuries before the wine industry started to overprocess and manipulate wine with chemicals.

 What is natural wine?

 For example, rather than using a hand-picked strain of yeast with a given flavor profile, as large-scale producers do, they let wild yeasts that naturally occur in the cellar spontaneously ferment the grape juice into wine.
-Also, natural wine producers skip fining and filtering in order to retain as much of the wine’s native, intrinsic flavors as possible (that’s why natural wines are hazy and have those sediments at the bottom of the glass, a collection of dead yeast and tartaric acid crystals).
+Also, natural wine producers skip fining and filtering in order to retain as much of the wine’s native, intrinsic flavors as possible (that’s why natural wines are hazy and have those sediments at the bottom of the glass, mainly a collection of dead yeasts).
 Many winemakers also do away with sulfur dioxide, a natural substance normally added to wine to prevent oxidation, spoilage, and an accidental second fermentation inside the bottle.

 There’s also a cultural aspect to natural wines: It’s what the cool kids drink these days.
-When you order natural wine, what you’re also signaling to the outside world is that you’re oh-so-up-to-date, plus you support sustainable farming and family businesses.
+When you order natural wine, you’re signaling to the outside world is that you’re up-to-date and that you support sustainable farming and family businesses.

 Natural wines in Hungary

 Since the boundaries are blurred, I don’t have a precise figure for the number of natural winemakers in Hungary today, but it’s still low.
-Especially few are those who truly align with the principles of the movement rather than just trying to capitalize on its popularity, for example, by putting out a pet nat, which is, simply put, a fashionable natural wine with bubbles.
+Especially few are those who truly align with the principles of the movement, especially of being environmentally friendly and sustainable, rather than just trying to capitalize on its popularity, for example, by putting out a bubbly pet nat.
 At the same time, natural wine is becoming all the rage among younger winemakers who’re just starting out.
 “I get calls all the time from new wineries asking me to teach them” said Bencze.

 Hungarian natural wines in New York City